What is coronary artery disease?

 Stop using illicit drugs—this can be hard to stop, so talk to your doctor or a counselor about how to get help

 Take your medicines correctly

 Remember to take any medicines prescribed by your doctor, such as for high cholesterol High Cholesterol Cholesterol is a type of fat.
 Fats are also called lipids.
-Your body uses cholesterol to build important parts of cells and to make certain digestive juices.
-Your body needs cholesterol.
-But... read more , high blood pressure High Blood Pressure Each heart beat pushes blood through your arteries.
+Cholesterol is a type of lipid—an essential element contained in all human cells.
+However, excess lipids and other fatty substances... read more , high blood pressure High Blood Pressure Each heart beat pushes blood through your arteries.
 Arteries are the blood vessels that carry blood from your heart to your body.
 Blood pressure is the pressure of blood in your arteries.
 Without... read more , or diabetes Diabetes Diabetes is a disease in which your blood sugar (glucose) levels are too high.
 You get diabetes if your body's normal way of controlling blood sugar isn't working right.
 There are 2 types of... read more

-If you're 50 or older, ask your doctor about taking a low dose of aspirin every day to help prevent heart attacks and strokes
+If you have had a heart attack, ask your doctor about taking a low dose of aspirin every day to help prevent a second heart attack

 Drugs Mentioned In This Article